Home > Windows files > lsass.exe

 What does the lsass.exe file do?

 The lsass.exe process is also known as Local Security Authority Process or, as the case may be, LSA Shell (Export Version) and is a part of Microsoft Windows Operating System or, as the case may be, IPSEC Services, Protected Storage, Security Accounts Manager.
-This software is produced by Microsoft (www.microsoft.com) or, as the case may be, Blackburn Laocoon.
-An obsolete or defective version of lsass.exe can cause problems for your computer that can range from slowness to error messages such as these:
+This software is produced by Microsoft (www.microsoft.com) or, as the case may be, qYpbf.
+An outdated or faulty version of lsass.exe can cause problems for your computer, ranging from slowness to error messages like these:

 Free PC Check